What The Hell Is #NoNutNovember And Why Is Everyone Talking About It?

 “A challenge for Strong Willed Men with a mission to conquer their Demons that this cruel world has challenged us with.
 A challenge for Bold Courageous Men who refuse to let their inner temptations ruin their road to Glory.”

-Assuming he’s capitalizing “Glory” because he takes reaching his full potential SUPER SERIOUSLY (and not because he’s referring to a month’s end showing of Glory, the 1989 Denzel Washington film about the American Revolution), we can only conclude that if you don’t cum for a month you’ll quickly finish all your creative projects and get promoted at work and learn to literally fly.
+Assuming he’s capitalizing “Glory” because he takes reaching his full potential SUPER SERIOUSLY (and not because he’s referring to a month’s end showing of Glory, the 1989 Denzel Washington film about the Civil War), we can only conclude that if you don’t cum for a month you’ll quickly finish all your creative projects and get promoted at work and learn to literally fly.
 At least, that’s what people around the internet are (jokingly) claiming — that wonderful things happen to them once they stop masturbating.
 Genuine superpowers.

 They’re also going crazy and seeing butts in a lot of inanimate objects.